oatlog/oatlog/doc/report/main.typ

 === LIR, low-level IR

-The LIR -- low-level intermediate representation -- also represent rules as a trie but with additional annotations in order to allow for straightforward code generation.
+The LIR -- low-level intermediate representation -- also represents rules as a trie but with additional annotations in order to allow for straightforward code generation.
 This particularly includes a description what indexes are required on every relation and precisely how joins and actions should be performed.
 The structure of the LIR's `RuleTrie` is shown in @fig_impl_lir.